Brebeuf College School: Religious life

 The school follows the Catholic Church's sacramental and liturgical calendar.
 Students take religion courses in each year of school.
 Each day begins with a community prayer over the public address system and a communion service in the chapel.
 The Angelus is recited at 10:00 each day.
 Students participate in a day-retreat as part of their religion class.
 Kairos (retreats) are offered to students in grade 11.
 Masses are held throughout the year (Feast of Brebeuf, Thanksgiving, Advent, Feast of Edmund Rice, Closing Mass, etc.) and on every first Friday of the month.
 Exposition and adoration of the Blessed Sacrament takes place following the first Friday mass.

 Students are encouraged to put their faith into action as "men for others" in various charity drives and social justice initiatives.
 Students and staff organize a social justice symposium annually for Catholic high school students.
 Its aim is to highlight social injustices in Toronto and around the world and to give students ways of putting their faith into action by fighting injustices.

 In 2011 the school instituted the first of its international service and leadership programmes with a trip to Ghana in conjunction with the Presentation Brothers.
 Since 2012, students and staff have participated in similar trips to St. Lucia, Peru, Grenada, and Ireland.

-The school maintains excellent and ongoing relations with the Jesuits, the school's founding religious order and the Presentation Brothers, through chaplaincy, masses, guest speakers, retreats, guest speakers, fundraising, and other collaborative ventures.
+The school maintains relations with the Jesuits, the school's founding religious order, and the Presentation Brothers, through chaplaincy, masses, guest speakers, retreats, guest speakers, fundraising, and other collaborative ventures.